Near-Field Wideband Beamforming for Extremely Large Antenna Arrays: Proposed Methods

 It is clear from (\ref{eq:an1}) and (\ref{eq:an2}) that $r_k'$ is the optimal solution to maximize $G_m$ at frequency $f_m$.
 Moreover, since $r_k'$ is frequency independent, it is the optimal solution to all sub-carriers and thus optimal to problem (\ref{eq:ta}), which completes the proof. \end{IEEEproof}

 To sum up, (\ref{eq:beta_k}) and (\ref{eq:t}) complete the beamforming design for the proposed PDF method.
-In the rest of this paper, theoretical and numerical results are provided to validate that the PDF method could effectively alleviate the near-field beam split effect.
+In the next subsection, theoretical analysis will be provided to validate the efficiency of the proposed PDF method in alleviating the near-field beam split effect.